I. General Principles

 2. Intentional falsification, distortion, misrepresentation of information, defiance or belligerence before any Student Conduct Administrator or any Decision-Maker of the University, as well as knowingly filing a false Complaint against a Student or Student Group.

-3. Failure to appear before a Decision-Maker Office of Student Conduct and Community Standards or any University administrative personnel as directed.
+3. Failure to appear before a Decision-Maker, the Office of Student Conduct and Community Standards or any University administrative personnel as directed.

 4. Conduct that hinders, disrupts, interferes or attempts to influence another person to disrupt the procedures set out under the Code or other University policies or procedures.